ethersphere/swap-swear-and-swindle/README.md

  A smart contract which responsible to testimony for a pre defined evidence submitted to it.

- Testimony means it is doing a validation for the evident submitted to it.
+ Testimony means it is doing a validation for the evidence submitted to it.

  The witness contract is specific to the game which is offers by the service , which means that each service will have its own witnesses contracts.